It’s a tough time in the media industry – especially for freelancers.

 “I always smile to myself when my iPhone pings with Alasdair‘s email.
 He does the work for me.
 It’s well set out, and simple to scroll through.
 I find the publications I want to pitch with ease.” - James Clark

-A bit about me: I’m a UK-based journalist who’s been freelancing for around three years.
-A lot of that time has been spent scouring jobs sites and social media looking for editors’ calls-for-pitches, ongoing opportunities, and semi-permanent roles.
+A bit about me: I’m a UK-based journalist who’s been freelancing for a number of years.
+A lot of that time has been spent scouring jobs sites and social media looking for editor pitch calls, one-off gigs, and semi-permanent roles.

-It’s a tedious slog, but over time I’ve gotten really good at it and know where to find the best (and often hidden) openings.
-Now, I’m sharing the best gigs with you.
+It’s a slog, but over time I’ve learnt where to find the best (and often hidden) openings.
+Now, twice a week, I’m sharing the best gigs with you.